darklight-studios/darklight-nova-core/README.markdown

 ##### Scoring Modules

 All scoring modules you create must be in a package called **undecided.package.name**, are subclassed from com.ijg.darklight.sdk.core.ScoreModule, and the class name must follow the convention:

 '''<function of the module>Module'''

 An example of a valid module name is FirewallModule.

 So, to create a scoring module:

-1. Add DarklightSDK.jar to your buildpath
-2. Create package **undecided.package.name**
+1. Create package **undecided.package.name**
-3. Create a subclass of com.ijg.darklight.sdk.core.ScoreModule with a valid module name
+2. Create a subclass of com.ijg.darklight.sdk.core.ScoreModule with a valid module name
-4. Write the your issue declarations at the top of the class
+3. Write the your issue declarations at the top of the class
-5. In your constructor you should add all of your issues to the issues ArrayList by simply calling issues.add(<issueName>)
+4. In your constructor you should add all of your issues to the issues ArrayList by simply calling issues.add(<issueName>)
-6. Write methods to check if issues have been fixed or not
+5. Write methods to check if issues have been fixed or not
-7. Write your check method using the methods you wrote above (see below, issue1IsFixed() is an example method written in step 6)
+6. Write your check method using the methods you wrote above (see below, issue1IsFixed() is an example method written in step 6)
 ```
 public ArrayList<Issue> check() {
 	if (issue1IsFixed()) {